buildkite-plugins/docker-compose-buildkite-plugin/README.md

 By default, docker-compose makes whatever environment variables it gets available for interpolation of docker-compose.yml, but it doesn't pass them in to your containers.

-You can use the [environent key in docker-compose.yml](https://docs.docker.com/compose/environment-variables/) to either set specific environment vars or "pass through" environment variables from outside docker-compose.
+You can use the [environment key in docker-compose.yml](https://docs.docker.com/compose/environment-variables/) to either set specific environment vars or "pass through" environment variables from outside docker-compose.

 If you want to add extra environment above what is declared in your `docker-compose.yml`,